 People are using remote health services up to 175 times more than they did before the COVID-19 pandemic.
 It’s estimated that the telehealth market could grow from $3 billion to $250 billion if providers expand the list of available telehealth services beyond urgent care.
 The statistics are more than promising.
 However, there are many barriers to telehealth adoption in health facilities that must be addressed before the above numbers can become a reality.

-This article will outline the major obstacles to implementing telehealth in 2021.
-We will also briefly discuss the possible ways of resolving these challenges.
+This article will outline the major challenges to implementing telehealth in 2021.
+We will also briefly discuss the possible opportunities of resolving these challenges.
 Keep reading to learn more!